Scripter17/url-cleaner/README.md

 - `lmgtfy-hosts`: Hosts to replace with `google.com`.
 - `redirect-hosts`: Hosts that are considered redirects in the sense that they return HTTP 3xx status codes.
 URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` mapper applied.
 - `redirect-not-subdomains`: The `redirect-hosts` set but `UrlPart::NotSubdomain`.
-- `unmangle-path-is-url-host-whitelist`: Effectively the `no-unmangle-path-is-url` for specified hosts.
+- `unmangle-path-is-url-host-whitelist`: Effectively the `no-unmangle-path-is-url` flag for the specified `Host`s.
-- `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist`: Effectively `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist` for specified not subdomains.
+- `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist`: Effectively the `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist` flag for the specified `NotSubdomain`s.
-- `unmangle-subdomain-starting-with-www-segment-not-subdomain-whitelist`: The `NotSubdomain`s to apply the `no-unmangle-subdomain-starting-with-www-segment` flag for.
+- `unmangle-subdomain-starting-with-www-segment-not-subdomain-whitelist`: Effectively the `no-unmangle-subdomain-starting-with-www-segment` flag for the specified `NotSubdomain`s.
-- `unmobile-not-subdomain-blacklist`: The `NotSubdomain`s to never apply the `unmobile` flag for.
+- `unmobile-not-subdomain-blacklist`: Effectively unsets the `unmobile` flag for the specified `NotSubdomain`s.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
 Please note that the `utps` common mapper in the default config also removes any parameter starting with any string in the `utp-prefixes` list and thus parameters starting with those can be omitted from this set.
 - `utps-host-whitelist`: Hosts to never remove universal tracking parameters from.

 Sets can have elements inserted into them using `--insert-into-set name1 value1 value2 --insert-into-set name2 value3 value4`.